Python Custom Exception: A Guide to User-Defined Errors

-5/5 - (1 vote)
+5/5 - (5 votes)

-A custom exception is a user-defined exception that is created by the programmer to handle specific error scenarios in a program.
+A Python custom exception is a user-defined exception that is created by the programmer to handle specific error scenarios in a program.

 When a custom exception is raised, it behaves like any other exception in Python, triggering an error message and terminating the program if it is not handled properly.

-Why Use Custom Exceptions?
+Why Use Python’s Custom Exception?

-class DatabaseConnectionError(Exception):
+class CustomError(Exception):

 pass